 Federal Government Diversity Statistics

 The federal government closely tracks and reports on the data that describes its civilian employees.
-While the government does a better job reporting on numbers of employees who are female or people of color than those with disabilities or who identify as LGBTQ, there are pockets of data showing that these groups, too, are underrepresented and discontent.
+While the government does a better job reporting on numbers of employees who are female or people of color than those with disabilities or who identify as LGBT, there are pockets of data showing that these groups, too, are underrepresented and discontent.

 - Women make up 50.8 percent of the U.S. workforce, but only 43.3 percent of government employees.